jumphone/BEER/README.md

     mybeer <- BEER(D1, D2, CNUM=10, PCNUM=50, CPU=2)

     #CNUM: the number of cells in each group
-    #If the gene number per cell is small, please try larger "CNUM", e.g. 50.

     #PCNUM: the number of computated PCA subspaces

+    #If the gene number per cell is small, please try a larger "CNUM", e.g. 20.

     par(mfrow=c(1,2))
     plot(mybeer$cor, xlab='PCs', ylab="COR", pch=16)